 Help with walking

 If you are finding it difficult to walk around inside your home and feel that you need a walking stick or frame, NHS have a Community Rehabilitation Team who will be able to help you.
 They can visit you to carry out an assessment to see which walking aid would suit you.
 They will also show you how to use this safely.
-The Community Rehabilitation Service is based in the Blue Bell Centre, Blue Bell Lane, Huyton, L36 7XY.
-Phone: 01744 646809
+Visit their service page for all the latest infromation.

 Hiring Wheelchairs/Scooters